KrishGoya1/cubemouse/architecture.md

 > “Software should be modular enough to outgrow its first idea.”

-TrackPadLink follows four core engineering principles:
+CubeMouse follows four core engineering principles:

 1. **Isolation of Concerns** — Each module serves a single, defined purpose (networking, parsing, UI, etc.).
 2. **Protocol First** — Communication structure drives design, not implementation convenience.